IuliiaKonovalova/Start-with-md/BEST_PRCTICES.md

 3. Special characters should be avoided: ~ ! @ # $ % ^ & * ( ) ` ; < > ? , [ ] { } ‘ “

+4. Use only 1 dot per filename as it belongs just prior to the file extension

+*Example:*
+- `manage.py`
+- `README.md`
+- `requirements.txt`

+5. Make name as descriptive as possible and as short as possible.

+6. If sequential numbering is required, use it in a proper format.

+*Example:*
+- `sample-001.csv`
+- `sample-002.csv`
+- `sample-003.csv`